pika/pika/README.rst

 Pika supports multiple connection adapters.
 They take different approaches to connection recovery.

-For :py:class:`pika.BlockingConnection` adapter exception handling can be used to check for connection errors.
+For ``pika.BlockingConnection`` adapter exception handling can be used to check for connection errors.
 Here's a very basic example:

 .. code :: python